 PFRS 9, as issued in 2010, reflects the first phase of the work on the replacement of PAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in PAS 39.
 The standard is effective for annual periods beginning on or after 1 January 2013.
 In subsequent phases, hedge accounting and derecognition will be addressed.
-The completion of this project is expected in early 2011.
-The Company is currently assessing the impact of this standard to the consolidated financial statements.
+The Company has not yet decided whether or not to early adopt PRFS 9 for its 2011 financial reporting, and therefore, the interim financial statements do not reflect the impact of the said standard.
+It is currently evaluating the impact of the possible early adoption of the PFRS 9 in its financial statements, and its impact on the classification and measurement of our financial assets.